 If you’re looking for things to do in Ponteland, you’ll be spoilt for choice.
 This cosmopolitan melting pot is filled with upmarket boutiques, fine dining options and quality pubs - a popular place of residence for Newcastle’s top footballers and local celebrities.

-Beautiful Kirkley Hall is a family favourite, featuring its own zoo, gardens and tearoom.
-This 17th century listed building is just an eight-minute drive from Ponteland and is home to over 200 species of animals.
+Northumberland College Zoo, situated at beautiful Kirkley Hall, is a family favourite.
+The zoo is just an eight-minute drive from Ponteland and is home to over 150 species of animals.

 Holiday cottages near Newcastle

 Why not combine a vibrant city break with a relaxing rural escape?
 City Breaks in Newcastle has a wide range of self-catering city centre apartments and countryside holiday cottages in Newcastle and its neighbouring areas.
 From traditional cosy cottages with roaring fires on the outskirts of the city to beautifully furnished luxury city centre apartments, you can experience a city break with a difference.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.